NoBrainerORM/nobrainer/README.md

 Features
 ---------

-* Compatible with Rails 3
+* Compatible with Rails 3 and Rails 4
 * Autogeneration of ID, MongoDB style
 * Creation of database and tables on demand
 * Attributes accessors (`attr_accessor`)